 Yet not all worthy businesses are in this for the money.
 Scrum is making ever deeper inroads into public service and government software, where the goal is to responsively develop public services.
 There, we might measure value in terms of citizen satisfaction with public service.
 So the term ROI appears nowhere in the Scrum Guide, but the term value recurs frequently.
 The Product Owner is accountable for optimizing value, yet value can founder if either Development Team members or the ScrumMaster are delinquent in their tasks.

 As every Scrum Team serves several sets of stakeholders, each team should be attentive to multiple facets of value.
 We value that our team members have ample, quality vacation time, which is the main reason behind Vacation PBI.
 We value that the team has a challenging, humane, and reasonably stress-free environment, and the ScrumMaster has the mandate to sustain a healthy culture.
 We value that our end users have defect-free products, so we fix defects now with Whack the Mole.
-And we may value excellence, and improvement for its own sake, so we have Kaizen and Kaikaku.
+And we may value excellence, and improvement for its own sake, so we relentlessly focus on improving both the product and process (see Kaizen and Kaikaku).

 Even on the economic front, the value question becomes more interesting in subcontracted product development.
 If a subcontractor develops a product for a corporate client, at a modest fixed cost, and the client makes a record profit from the product, it in some sense sets up an unfair economy (The vendor will think twice before developing another product for the same client.)
 An equitable sharing of value is part of any sound Development Partnership.
 The same principle extends more broadly to all stakeholders that contribute to product development.